syncfusion-content/javascript-docs/js/Maps/Customization.md

 **Maps** control supports color customization to determine the exact combination of colors for shapes displayed in Maps and tooltip support to display additional information of shape data.

-##Shapes Color Customization

-The Map control highly supports the customization of the shape’s color.
-The shape’s color can be customized using the following ways:

-1. Using the fill, stroke and stroke thickness properties.

-2. Color Mapping support.

-3. Color Palette support.

 ##Shape Settings

 The **shapeSettings** defines the basic customization settings of shapes in the map.